External components

 A converter from mini-DP to three possible outputs: DP, DVI, and HDMI

 HDMI is the new standard for audio and video transmission in a single cable.
+It transmits digital signal only.
+It allows for a single cable to carry both audio and video simplifying connections and improving signal quality.

 Data